0qln/PsqtCompression/README.md

 # PsqtCompression
- A collection of different compression methods to try and find a good compression method
+ A collection of different psqt compression methods